Project Myopia: How to Protect Against the No. 1 Cause of Failure & Frustration?

 The concept of double jeopardy will be familiar to fans of courtroom drama.
-It is a legal defence which means that a suspect, if acquitted, cannot be tried a second time for the same offence.
-That is interesting here too – because any defence against unseen complexity, will also protect a project against misplaced certainty.
+It is a legal defense which means that a suspect, if acquitted, cannot be tried a second time for the same offence.
+That is interesting here too – because any defense against unseen complexity, will also protect a project against misplaced certainty.

 If you read the statistics relating to project frustration and even failure in respect of strategies and projects, it is evident there is a lot of misplaced certainty going around.
 The much publicized reports suggest that most projects and initiatives are either over time, over budget or otherwise failing to meet expectations.

 The evidence points to a systematic pattern of misplaced certainty.
 Those charged with making projects happen are habitually underestimating just how complex delivering successful projects actually is.
-Moreover, traditional project management methods strive for certainty – with budgets, timelines and results being set at the start of a project and are rigidly adhered to thereafter.
+Moreover, traditional project management methods strive for certainty – with budgets, timelines, and results set at the start of a project and rigidly adhered too thereafter.

 Most strategic initiatives have a high level of complexity.
 They have many moving parts and defy the quick fix or silver bullet.
 They are difficult to manage or predict and cannot be solved by traditional linear approaches.
 The problem is that when initiatives are simplified that is exactly what happens: